 Using diazepam with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
-Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

-Other drugs may interact with diazepam rectal, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect diazepam, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all other medicines you use.

 More about diazepam